DataDog/hiring-engineers/answers.md

         ri = randint(0,1000)
         self.gauge('my_metric', ri)

 * Bonus Question Can you change the collection interval without modifying the Python check file you created?
+The collection interval was changed initially by conf.yaml; if I use code to change the interval to 45sec,
+I'll skip twice to send the metric in check().

 # Visualizing Data:
 Utilize the Datadog API to create a Timeboard that contains: